 (Table 3 about here)

 We first look at the net effects on academic performance as demonstrated in GCSE examination results.
 The data are shown in Table 3 with three models.
 Model 1 contains family class, ethnicity and gender, our key intersectional variables.
-Model 2 adds FSM eligibility and school-level proportion of students eligible for FSM.
+Model 2 adds respondent-level FSM eligibility and school-level proportion of students eligible for FSM.
 The inclusion of the two FSM variables is of both conceptual and substantive importance.
 Conceptually, one may expect schools with high proportions of students eligible for FSM as being highly deprived and having an unfavourable learning environment, a negative effect over and above personal poverty (own FSM).
-Controlling for individual and school-level FSMs can hopefully help mitigate ecological and atomistic fallacies (Robinson, 1951; Li, Pickles and Savage, 2005).
-Substantively, Siddique et al (2018) suggest that with the availability of individual FSM data, there is no need to include family circumstances such as parental class and education.
-We can see whether parental position is still significant after controlling for both types of FSM.
+Controlling for individual and school-level FSMs can hopefully help mitigate ecological and atomistic fallacies.
+Substantively, while Siddique et al (2018) suggest that with the availability of individual FSM data, there is no need to include family circumstances such as parental class and education, we can directly test whether parental position is still significant after controlling for both individual- and school- level types of FSM.
 One further consideration is that Iles, Sutherland and Vignoles (2017) recommend using two other contextual-level deprivation indices in lieu of FSM, but our prior analysis suggests little need for so doing.
 The results in Model 2 can help us to address the questions of relative merits or otherwise of the claims from different theoretical perspectives as outlined above.
 Finally, Model 3 adds variables on parental education, family structure, nativity, and school-level ethnic diversity as measured by the Herfindahl index.
 Sociologists tend to use parental class alone as family position in addressing intergenerational educational or occupational mobility (Halsey, Heath and Ridge, 1980; Goldthorpe and Jackson, 2008; Breen et al, 2009) but increasingly there is an appreciation that parental education plays a crucial role over and above parental class in shaping children’s educational and occupational attainment when parental education is used as a ‘positional good’, namely, in a relative rather than absolute sense (Bukodi, Erikson and Goldthorpe, 2014; Li, 2018a).
 As the cohort members in the present study are of the same age, there is no need to produce relative measures of parental education.
 Finally, as students are nested in schools and as schools differ in the levels of socio-economic deprivation and ethnic diversity, multilevel regression techniques are used, with school-level FSM and Herfindahl diversity serving as level-2 covariates.

 The data in Model 1 of Table 3 show powerful class and some ethnic and gender effects net of one another.
 Students from higher salariat families have, controlling for ethnicity and gender, 20.6 scores higher than those from routine families.
 We noticed in Table 1 that Pakistani and Bangladeshi students had lower mean GCSE scores than white students and, from Table 2, we also saw that their family class and education positions were much lower than those of whites.
-Yet here we find their performance significantly higher than that of whites, suggesting that it was their lower parental class that suppressed the achievement.
-With similar family positions, Pakistani and Bangladeshi students would perform equally well as, or better than, their white peers.
-Girls, on average, outperformed boys even with parental class and ethnicity held constant.
+Yet, here, we find that their performance is significantly higher than that of white pupils, suggesting that it was their lower parental class that suppressed the achievement.
+With similar family positions, Pakistani and Bangladeshi students would perform equally well as, or probably better than, their white peers.
+Girls, on average, outperformed boys even when parental class and ethnicity are held constant.